microsoft/pxt/common-docs/javascript/interfaces.md

 ```

 Function parameters are checked one at a time, with the type in each corresponding parameter position checked against each other.
-If you do not want to specify types at all, TypeScript's contextual typing can infer the argument types since the function value is assigned directly to a variable of type `SearchFunc`.
+If you do not want to specify types at all, TypeScript's contextual typing can infer the argument types since the function value is assigned directly to a variable of type `SubstrFunc`.
 Here, also, the return type of our function expression is implied by the values it returns (here `false` and `true`).
-Had the function expression returned numbers or strings, the type-checker would have warned us that return type doesn't match the return type described in the `SearchFunc` interface.
+Had the function expression returned numbers or strings, the type-checker would have warned us that return type doesn't match the return type described in the `SubstrFunc` interface.

 ```ts
 let mySearch: SubstrFunc;